-Tatiana Salem Levy (Lisbon, 1979) is a researcher at FCSH/UNL, member of IFILNOVA, writer and translator.
+Tatiana Salem Levy (Lisbon, 1979) is a researcher at FCSH/UNL, member of IFILNOVA, and writer.
 She obtained her Ph.D. degree in Letters with the thesis “A chave de casa: experimentos com a herança familiar e literária” (2007), by the Faculty of Letters at PUC-Rio.
-She published the books of essays: “A experiência do fora: Blanchot, Foucault e Deleuze” (Civilização Brasileira, 2011) and “O mundo não vai acabar” (José Olympio, 2017) and the novels: “A chave de casa” (Cotovia, 2007), “Dois rios” (Tinta-da-china, 2012) and “Paraíso” (Tinta-da-china, 2016).
-Her books have been published in thirteen countries.
+She published the books of essays: “A experiência do fora: Blanchot, Foucault e Deleuze” (Civilização Brasileira, 2011) and “O mundo não vai acabar” (José Olympio, 2017) and the novels: “A chave de casa” (Cotovia, 2007), “Dois rios” (Tinta-da-china, 2012), “Paraíso” (Tinta-da-china, 2016) and “Vista Chinesa” (Todavia, 2021).
+Her books have been published in fourteen countries.
 She writes fortnightly for the Brazilian newspaper Valor Econômico.
-She is currently working on a study of Nietzsche’s reception in literature.
+She is currently coordinating, in partnership with PUC-Rio, the Ensaio Aberto collection, a publication of books that articulate the relationship between philosophy and literature.